September 30, 2023 - January 7, 2024

 Image: Rachel: Double exposure, July 15, 2015.

-ReflectSpace Gallery is honored to present "He Threw the Last Punch Too Hard," an evocative and emotional exhibit by acclaimed photographer Hannah Kozak.
+ReflectSpace Gallery was honored to present "He Threw the Last Punch Too Hard," an evocative and emotional exhibit by acclaimed photographer Hannah Kozak.
 This profoundly powerful collection details the artist’s mother, Rachel, through her life and journey with domestic violence.
 Through her lens, Kozak shares a poignant narrative of strength, resilience, and healing.

 “I began photographing my mother in December 2009 as a way to process my feelings towards a mother I had never truly known and hoped by photographing her, I could bring closure to an open wound I had my entire life.
 In the process, I grew to love my mother and this project, “He Threw the Last Punch Too Hard”, was born.
 I think her story could inspire others to leave an abusive relationship before it’s too late. “